-The Merger Control Communication also clarifies the examination criteria and the notification requirements for markets affected by concentrations in which only one of the participants operates with a market share of 30 per cent or more.
+The Merger Control Communication also clarifies the examination criteria and the notification requirements for markets affected by concentrations in which only one of the participants operates, but has a market share of 30 per cent or more.
 The issue is the extent to which the other companies involved in the concentration may be categorised as potential competitors.
 According to the Competition Commission's practice, a planned takeover leads to the exclusion of potential competitors if an undertaking involved plans to enter the problematic market or if it has pursued this objective in the past two years (e.g., the development of competing medicines that has entered an advanced phase may be interpreted as the intention to enter a new market).
 An exclusion of potential competitors is also possible if an undertaking involved holds important intellectual property rights in this market, even where it is not active in the market concerned.
-Special attention must be given to cases in which another undertaking involved is already active in an upstream or downstream product market or in a neighbouring market closely linked with the product market in which the relevant undertaking holds a market share of at least 30 per cent.
+Special attention must be given to cases in which another undertaking involved is already active in the same product, but not geographic market or in an upstream, downstream or neighbouring market closely linked with the market in which the relevant undertaking holds a market share of at least 30 per cent.